1 September 2019 by Eleanor Kania

-Between gleaming cities, glittering beaches and a truly stunning natural world, all of Australia’s icons are found in New South Wales – Australia’s southeast extreme.
-It’s all linked by some of the world’s most spectacular roads, with coastal drives and rainforest plunges bringing you among rolling vineyards and gorgeous beaches alike.
-And, with over 1,300 miles of coastline to choose from, we’ve put together the following guide, with a map below.
+In New South Wales, stunning Sydney, glittering beaches and a truly incredible natural world are all linked by spectacular roads, with coastal drives and rainforest roads leading you among rolling vineyards and gorgeous beaches alike.
+New South Wales is blessed with over 1,300 miles of coastline and we have put together a guide for the best region to visit on a road trip, with a map below.

 - The Blue Mountains